-Identical bills introduced in each house shall be called companion bills.
-Each house shall designate the sponsor in the usual way followed in parentheses by the sponsor of the companion bill in the other house.
-The house where the bill is first introduced shall print the complete text.
+Identical bills introduced in one or both houses shall be called companion bills.
+Each house shall designate the sponsor in the usual way followed in parentheses by the sponsor of any companion bill or bills in the other house.
+The house where a companion bill is first introduced shall print the complete text.